Version: 1.0

 </script>

-<!-- Step 2: Load CCM script as usual -->
+<!-- Then load CCM script as usual -->

 type="text/javascript"></script>

-3
+3 |

-Testing
+Testing |

-① Consent on Site A
+① Consent on Website A

-② Visit Site B
+② Visit Website B

-③ Verify sync
+③ Verify Sync

-Frequently Asked Questions
+Frequently Asked Questions (FAQ)

 👥 General Questions